danbudris/trafficSniffer/README.md

 ## Run the Unit Tests
 From the project root: `sudo python -m unittest tests.anomalyDetectionTests`

 This will run the unit tests for the anomaly detection methods of the `httpSniffer` class.
-Currently, these three units tests will check if:
+Currently, these four units tests will assert that:
 - The alert triggers if there are more than 10 hits in the last 2 minutes
-- The alert will not trigger if there are more than 10 hits total, but not in the last 2 minutes
+- The alert will not trigger if there are more than 10 hits total, but fewer than 10 in the last 2 minutes
-- The alert will not trigger if there are fewer than 10 hits in the last 2 minutes
+- The alert will not trigger if there are hits in the last 2 minutes, but fewer than 10
 - The alert will trigger and then recover if the number of hits in the last 2 minutes drops from more than 10 to less than 10

 ## How we could improve or extend trafficSniffer